 Unless exempt, you are subject to the city notice requirements and payment of relocation assistance if you increase the tenant's rent by the maximum allowable percentage or above in a specific year.
 When raising rent, the 90-day notice must state the amount of the new rent, the dollar amount by which the rent will increase, the percentage of the increase, and the date the increase will be effective.
 The notice must also specify the amount of relocation assistance for which the tenant is eligible and include a description of the tenant's rights and obligations.
-The city has a rent increase form on their website, but you only use this form if you're raising rent by the state maximum or above; otherwise, use Notice of Rent Increase - ORHA form #O1.
+The city has a rent increase form on their website.